Khoulii/Occupancy-Estimation-for-HVAC-systems-Energy-Optimization-A-Machine-Learning-Approach/README.md

 ### Importance of Optimization
 Optimizing HVAC systems is crucial for several reasons:
-- **Cost Savings:** Energy-efficient systems can lead to lower utility bills, reducing operational expenses (Sankaranarayanan et al., 2022).
+- **Cost Savings:** Energy-efficient systems can lead to lower utility bills, reducing operational expenses.
 - **Sustainability:** HVAC systems are significant contributors to energy consumption and emissions.
-Optimization can reduce their negative environmental impact (Utilities One, 2023).
+Optimization can reduce their negative environmental impact.
-- **Improved Comfort:** Optimized systems maintain consistent temperature and humidity levels (Saman Taheri, 2022).
+- **Improved Comfort:** Optimized systems maintain consistent temperature and humidity levels.
-- **Extended Equipment Lifespan:** Properly optimized systems reduce the need for costly repairs and premature replacements (Utilities One, 2023).
+- **Extended Equipment Lifespan:** Properly optimized systems reduce the need for costly repairs and premature replacements.

 ## Dataset